leaderint/sendgrid-wordpress-plugin/README.md

 3. Click on "SG Widget" in the left menu and enter your SG Widget API Key
 3. Place \"[sg_widget id=\"123\"]\" in your template where ID is the ID of a widget from your SG Widget account

+## Privacy And Security:

+SG Widget **does not** store personal data for subscribers that enter their email address.

 ## Frequently Asked Questions
-= What PHP versions are supported ? =
+Q: What PHP versions are supported?
-All versions from 5.6 upwards
+A: All versions from 5.6 upwards

-= Will contacts from the widget be uploaded to Marketing Campaigns or Legacy Newsletter? = Contacts can be uploaded to either.
+Q: Will contacts from the widget be uploaded to Marketing Campaigns or Legacy Newsletter?
+A: Contacts can be uploaded to either.
 It will be determined by the settings of the widget in your Sendgrid account

-= Can the emails be customised? =
+Q: Can the emails be customised?
-Yes.
+A: Yes.
 The double opt in and welcome emails can be fully customised and can even use templates from your Sendgrid account

-= How is the widget added to a page? =
+Q: How is the widget added to a page?
-After installing the plugin, just add a shortcode to a page whereever you want a widget to show [sg_widget id=\"123\"]
+A: After installing the plugin, just add a shortcode to a page whereever you want a widget to show [sg_widget id=\"123\"]

-= Can I disable Double opt in? =
+Q: Can I disable Double opt in?
-Yes.
+A: Yes.
 Widgets can be single opt in or double opt in

 ## Changelog ==